 How To Remember To Change Your Air Conditioner's Air Filters

-Service Experts Heating & Air Conditioning offers a simple solution; sign up for the Service Experts Email Club.
+It's simple; sign up for the Service Experts Email Club.
 This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
-But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Cleveland area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.
+But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Cleveland area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.

 How to replace your return air filter

-Most of us know how to replace the air filter in their unit, but some houses have an additional filter in the return vent.
+Most people know how to replace the air filter in their unit, but some houses have an additional filter in the return vent.
 Whether you have one or not is dependent on what your unit's manufacturer recommends.
-Your HVAC is made to handle a certain amount of pressure in your home sweet home, and the more filters you have the more the blower motor works, which can shorten the lifespan of your system if it isn't designed for it.
+Your HVAC is designed to handle a certain amount of pressure in your home sweet home, and the more filters you have the harder the blower motor works, which can shorten the lifespan of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is a piece of cake:

 - Look for a filter.
 If one is there, pull it out and record the size.